 But this is no reason to be passive: you should do what you can to steer your research towards positive impacts.

 The best impact plans are collaborative or co-created with those who will benefit from the research.

 Engaged research describes a wide range of non-discipline-specific, high-quality and rigorous research approaches and methodologies that share a common interest in collaborative engagement with the community, and aim to improve, understand or investigate an issue of public interest or concern, including societal challenges.
 Engaged research is advanced with community partners rather than for them.
 In this context, community refers to a range of research stakeholders, including public or professional service and product users, policy-makers, civil and civic society organisations, members of the public and other relevant stakeholders, including those most affected by the research topic.

-PPI Ignite - Funded by the Health Research Board, the PPI Ignite NUI Galway team works with researchers and the public and patients to ensure that the voice of the patient shapes and influences our health and social care research, enhancing the quality, relevance and impact of the research.
+PPI Ignite - Funded by the Health Research Board, the PPI Ignite University of GALWAY team works with researchers and the public and patients to ensure that the voice of the patient shapes and influences our health and social care research, enhancing the quality, relevance and impact of the research.